 Freshly grated or ground cinnamon from a whole cinnamon stick are the best options to include in your shakes and juices.

 How about a blend of nut milk, apples, bananas, blueberries, honey, cinnamon, and a dash of cayenne for a spicy pick-me-up?

 Coconut oil is extracted from the flesh of the mature coconut, which is harvested from the coconut palm.

 It helps to balance blood sugar and may aid thyroid function.
 It’s also anti-fungal, anti-viral, and full of antioxidants.

-Be sure to use a high-speed blender or melt the oil first, for a smooth consistency.
-When chilled, it forms beads that some people really like, whereas others aren’t fans of the texture.
+Be sure to use a high-speed blender or melt the oil first for a smooth consistency.
+When chilled, it can form solid beads that some people really like, whereas others aren’t fans of the texture.

 It will impart a sweet, mild coconut flavor to your drink, and is great with tropical fruits like mango.

 Flax (also called linseed) is a fiber crop that is cultivated in cooler areas of the world.
 Flax seeds are not only highly nutritious, but linen fabric is also made from cellulose fibers found in the stalks of the same plant!

 Just mix a tablespoon into your mixture, blend with your high-speed blender, and reap the benefits of this nutty, slightly grassy superfood.
 Note that pre-ground seeds are easier to digest.